Atlas975/Notes/Languages&Compilation/LR(0)_parsing.md

 - **Reduce (`rm`):** Apply grammar rule `m`, push rule to output string
 - **Accept (`acc`):** Indicate the parse acceptance of the input string.
 - An action table can be thought of a way to store an [[Finite_state_machines|FSM]] in a grid
+- Note that shift operates on the next symbol, reduce works on current symbols

 ## LR(0) Parsing process
 - The output of the parsing process is the series of rules